4RK4N/ttt-bot/README.md

   message fails.

-Configure the target channel with `channelId` in `data/welcome-message/config.json`.
+Configure the target channel with `channelId` in `data/welcome-message/config.json`, or pick it from a channel dropdown in the [Web editor](#web-editor).
 If it's empty, the module stays disabled.
 This module uses the `guildMemberAdd` event, so the bot needs the privileged **Server Members** intent enabled in the Developer Portal (Bot -> Privileged Gateway Intents).